Having a good and stable home network is important, especially these days when we work more from home and have more and more connected devices.

 Home Network Switch

-When I remodelled my home I pulled some extra wires to the TV and HiFi set.
-Yes, the Smart TV supports WiFi, but the built-in antenna is surrounded with metal which weakens the signal.
+When I remodeled my home I pulled some extra wires to the TV and HiFi set.
+Yes, the Smart TV supports WiFi, but the built-in antenna is surrounded by metal which weakens the signal.
 And I hate it when Netflix keeps buffering, so if you have the chance, get an ethernet cable between your TV and router.

 How many ports do you need?

 So as part of our home network setup, we need a good switch to connect all the devices together.
 Most routers come with 4 LAN ports, so if you are only going to use WiFi in your home, then a switch is not needed.

 In all the other cases, I recommend getting at least an 8-port switch with PoE (Power over Ethernet) to connect everything.
 Why 8-ports?
 Well, let me take you through a shortlist of common network devices:

 - You need one port of the switch to connect the router

 - Access point ground floor (requires PoE)

 - Access point second floor (requires PoE)

 - NAS (Network Attached Storage / External hard drive)